Undergraduate Application Process

 We particularly encourage applications from students underrepresented in the sciences by virtue of their race or ethnicity, or who attend schools that lack academic year or summer research opportunities.

-NSF Research Experience for Undergraduates at MDIBL
+NSF Research Experience for Undergraduates

 - Open to all US undergraduate students.
 Students must be US citizens or non-citizen permanent residents.